In this article

 Click on “Add to workspace”

-- GA4 ID
+- GA4 - Measurement ID

-- Google Ads Tag ID
+- TikTok Ads - Pixel ID

-- Conversion label - Google Ads
+- Google Ads - Conversion ID

-Activate the tags corresponding to your external advertising IDs.
+- Activate the tags corresponding to your external advertising IDs.
 You can leave the other tags paused so that you can activate them later if other campaigns come along.

 - Publish your container by clicking on “Submit” then “Publish”.